 For example, if people start commenting on photos, you can reply to their comments or like them.
 Make sure to check out their page and follow them as well.
 Building an online community is a slow organic process, and these are all necessary steps towards building a blossoming online community.

-Using Social Media To Drive Sales
+Using Social Media to Drive Sales

 This will become important once you have amassed a certain number of followers and traffic on your social media pages.

-That said, it's important to remember the user demographics of Facebook looks different from that of Instagram, and Twitter so is sure to invest in building a presence on a platform which is actually used by your ideal customer.
+That said, it's important to remember the user demographics of Facebook looks different from that of Instagram, and Twitter so is sure to invest in building a presence on a platform which is used by your ideal customer.